 While millions of merger remnants are expected to exist in the Galaxy, identifying the surviving stars in the field is challenging.
 Detailed asteroseismic characterization of red giant (RG) stars offers a new hope, because the oscillations of RGs are particularly rich in information for two reasons.
 First, the close values of the Brunt-Väisälä and Lamb frequencies create a narrow evanescent region within the star, coupling the observable p modes at their surfaces to the g modes within their radiative cores.
 Second, the frequencies occupied by these "mixed modes" are serendipitously excited by stochastic driving from convective motions in their envelopes.
-The intimate coupling between interior and surface oscillations allow for detailed asteroseismic constraints on their core structures, allowing for the determination of evolutionary states (Bedding et al., 2011; Bildsten, Paxton, et al., 2011; Mosser, Benomar, et al., 2014; Cunha, Stello, et al., 2015; Elsworth et al., 2017), internal rotation rates (Beck et al., 2012; Mosser, Goupil, Belkacem, Marques, Beck, Bloemen, De Ridder, Barban, Deheuvels, Elsworth, et al., 2012b; Klion and Quataert, 2017; Gehan et al., 2018; Ahlborn et al., 2020; Deheuvels, Ballot, Eggenberger, et al., 2020), and core magnetic fields (Fuller, Cantiello, et al., 2015; Stello, Cantiello, Fuller, Garcia, et al., 2016; Cantiello et al., 2016; Mosser, Belkacem, et al., 2017; Loi, 2020a).
+The intimate coupling between interior and surface oscillations allow for detailed asteroseismic constraints on their core structures, allowing for the determination of evolutionary states (Bedding et al., 2011; Bildsten, Paxton, et al., 2011; Mosser, Benomar, et al., 2012; Mosser, M. Goupil, Belkacem, Marques, Beck, Bloemen, De Ridder, Barban, Deheuvels, Elsworth, et al., 2012b; Klion and Quataert, 2017; Gehan et al., 2018; Ahlborn et al., 2020; Deheuvels, Ballot, Eggenberger, et al., 2020), and core magnetic fields (Fuller, Cantiello, et al., 2015; Stello, Cantiello, Fuller, Garcia, et al., 2016; Cantiello et al., 2016; Mosser, Belkacem, et al., 2017; Loi, 2020a).

-Therefore, in addition to encoding stellar masses and radii in the large frequency spacing $\Delta v$ and the frequency of maximum power $v{max}$ (Kallinger, Weiss, et al., 2010), asteroseismology is also a probe of the core structures of RGs through the mixed mode period spacing $\Delta P_g$
+Therefore, in addition to encoding stellar masses and radii in the large frequency spacing Δv and the frequency of maximum power v{max} (Kallinger, W. Weiss, et al., 2010), asteroseismology is also a probe of the core structures of RGs through the mixed mode period spacing ΔP_g in the dipole ($\ell = 1$) mode peaks of approximately